mdn/content/files/en-us/web/api/keyboardevent/initkeyboardevent/index.md

   - : The type of keyboard event; browsers always set it to one of `keydown`, `keypress`, or `keyup`.
 - `canBubble` {{optional_inline}}
-  - : Whether or not the event can bubble.
+  - : Indicates whether or not the event can bubble.
 Defaults to `false`.
 - `cancelable` {{optional_inline}}
-  - : Whether or not the event can be canceled.
+  - : Indicates whether or not the event can be canceled.
 Defaults to `false`.
 - `view` {{optional_inline}}
   - : The {{domxref("WindowProxy")}} it is associated to.
 Defaults to `null`.
 - `key` {{optional_inline}}